DataTalksClub/datatalksclub.github.io/_books/20210607-building-machine-learning-pipelines.md

     part of the pipeline too?'
   replies:
   - name: Hannes Hapke
-    text: Hi Shankar Somayajula I am sorry for my late reply.
+    text: Hi Shankar Somayajula.
 The What if tool is designed for post training model analysis.
 It helps you perform a model sensitivity analysis.
 I think you can filter your data to test your model with, but only in a limit fashion.
 I don't think the WIT can use the feature engineering from